roman-milk/roman-milk.github.io/a-lesbian-love-story-of-sorts.md

  "The two together would make a good threesome for me tonight," Daphne said rather casually, as if she did this every weekend, which she did.

  Emma returned to the table at this moment and said slightly taken aback by seeing the governor, "Hi Mrs. Greene."
-Report_Story #4